TRULY SCRUMPTIOUS NURSERY ABSENT CHILD POLICY

 At Truly Scrumptious Early Years Nursery we aim to ensure that all people working with children are suitable to do so and we are therefore extremely vigilant when recruiting new staff to join our team.

-All prospective candidates will be asked to submit an application form containing questions about their previous employment and academic history along with their curriculum vitae.
+All prospective candidates will be asked to apply form containing questions about their previous employment and academic history along with their curriculum vitae.

 Candidates that are invited along to an interview and asked to bring with them: